Fediory/HVI-CIDNet/Readme.md

 &nbsp;

 ## 💡News
+- **2024.04.18** Full version Code, models, visual comparison have been released.
+We promise that all the weights only trained on train sets, and each weights is reproducible.
+Hope it will help your future work.
+If you have trained a better result, please contact us.
+We look forward to subsequent work based on the HVI color "space"! 💎

 - **2024.04.14** Update test fine tuning result and weights on LOLv1 dataset. 🧾

 - **2024.03.04** Update five unpaired datasets (DICM, LIME, MEF, NPE, VV) visual results. ✨